 So take care when choosing your care product on these essential ingredients!

 Antioxidants from the inside – Eat in the colors of the rainbow!

-However, our metabolism generates much of the free radicals themselves, both in the skin and in the whole organism.
+However, our metabolism generates much of the free radicals themselves, both in the skin and whole organism.
 Therefore, the delivery of antioxidants through food is vital.
 Certain factors, such as stress, smoking, medications, and dietary and environmental pollutants, increase the need for these.

 These are the top 8 essential substances for our antioxidant protection system: